rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 ### Bitcoin is not salvation

 This is an all too common view amongst
- Bitcoin maxis; that Bitcoin is redemptive, or that *Bitcoin is salvation.*
+ Bitcoin maxis that Bitcoin is redemptive, that *Bitcoin is salvation.*
-This is understandable, and it is backed by plenty of evidence -- people learning about Bitcoin are also improving their life, thinking about the
+This belief is understandable, and it is backed by plenty of evidence -- people learning about Bitcoin are also improving their life, thinking about the